 I think what is hardest about the holidays now is trying to pretend you are excited.
 I used to own my distaste for holiday events.
 I didn’t mind telling people that I’d rather be alone or travel than spend time with family.
 But then you get tons of questions.
 Why don’t you like Christmas?
 Why aren’t you excited to see your family for Thanksgiving?
 Why isn’t your family doing a cookout for Memorial Day?
 And sometimes I would answer truthfully.
 Sometimes I would lie.
 The problem with the truth is that it brings people down.
 Nobody wants to hear your sad story when they are so excited about the upcoming holiday.
 I hate to bring down people’s excitement so I lean towards lying (a lesson I learned in the story I am about to share).

 Remember when you still had that Christmas hope as a child?
 Maybe you still do!
 That feeling when you go downstairs or come around the corner to see the Christmas tree with presents underneath?
 Is there any feeling comparable?
 It’s the feeling of hope, excitement, joy, and gratefulness.
 It is such a pure feeling for a child.
-That feeling was taken from me one Christmas and I haven’t gotten it back.
+That innocent feeling was taken from me one Christmas and I haven’t gotten it back.

 It was Christmas Eve and my mom had been drinking.
 My brother, sister, and their families were out of town with their in-laws so it was just my parents and me.
 My dad was furious with my mom for drinking and refused to go to the Christmas Eve church service with me.
 I couldn’t take my mom either because she had been drinking all day.
 I decided not to let it bother me.
 It was Christmas after all.
 My parents would surely make it up to me the following day.